Lim1029/trao/README.md

 for example if the spectral range is from 0 to 160 km/s and we are defining that consider 50 to 60 km/s as emission, then the channels outside 50-60 km/s will be assigned as 1 (baseline).

 ### Automatic window

+One other masking method we have is automatic windowing adapted from [this paper]/(https://ui.adsabs.harvard.edu/abs/2015MNRAS.453...73J/abstract).

+The working of this method can be understood by this [illustration](https://lim1029.github.io/jcmt_window_demo.pdf)